mattcroat/joy-of-code/posts/svelte-attachments-explained/svelte-attachments-explained.md

 <div bind:this={box} class="box"></div>
 ```

-Effects aren't a component-level lifecycle function like `onMount` and they rerun each time the value changes.
+Using `$effect` isn't the same as `onMount` even if they look similar.
+Effects and their cleanup function rerun each time the value updates.
 This is just so you know what methods are available to you.
 To be honest, I use `$effect` most of the time, because I know how it works.

 ## Svelte Actions (Element-Level Lifecycle Functions)